cs1302uga/cs1302-minesweeper-alpha/README.md

    indicating the location of each mine.

-**If a seed file is not formatted correctly, then then the program should exit with exit status `1` and the following message should be displayed:**
+**If a seed file is not formatted correctly, then then the program should exit with exit `System.exit(1)` and the following message should be displayed:**

 ```
-Cannot create game with FILENAME, because it is not formatted correctly.
+Seedfile Format Error: Cannot create game with FILENAME, because it is not formatted correctly.
 ```

 Note that the second line is empty.
 Also, be sure to replace `FILENAME` with